atgreen/SIMP/README.md

 to both Operations Teams and Security Officers.

-At this time, there are no commercial requirements for the use of SIMP outside of the purchase of [Red Hat Enterprise Linux](http://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) licenses as applicable.
+At this time, there are no commercial requirements for the use of SIMP outside of the purchase of [Red Hat Enterprise Linux](http://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) subscriptions as applicable.

 ### Disclaimer